matrig/minicookiecutter/{{cookiecutter.project_name}}/README.md

 This will also generate your `uv.lock` file

-### 3. Commit the changes
+### 2. Commit the changes

-Lastly, commit the changes made by the two steps above to your repository.
+Commit changes to your repository with

 ```bash
 git add .